drmonkeysee/CinyTest/README.md

 - `clean`: delete all build artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt

 All of the Makefile artifacts are placed in a folder named **build**.

+The Windows batch file emulates a simplified version of the Makefile, building all targets unconditionally and clearing any previous build artifacts each time.

 The Xcode project consists of the following targets: